moiexpositoalonsolab/grenepipe/README.md

 **Typical output:**

-  - Variant calls `vcf`, potentially with annotations
+  - Variant calls `vcf`, raw and filtered, and potentially with annotations
   - MultiQC report (includes summaries of most other tools, and of the final `vcf`)
   - Snakemake report (optional)